White House privately backing earlier rollback of Medicaid expansion

 Such a move, however, could blow up the already fragile efforts to repeal the Affordable Care Act.

-Ending the Medicaid expansion sooner could however complicate prospects for the bill in the Senate.
+Ending the Medicaid expansion sooner could complicate prospects for the bill in the Senate.
 And it would likely infuriate Republican governors in states that accepted federal funds for the expansion, who face the prospect of many people losing coverage they gained under Obamacare.

 House Speaker Paul Ryan's office declined to comment.